mark-watson/hy-lisp-python-book/manuscript/webscrape.md

 =>
 ~~~~~~~~

 This REPL session shows the the function **get-raw-data-from-web** defined in the previous listing returns a web page as a string.
 Now we will, in the next listing, show how to parse and process the string contents of a web pages.
+Note: you will need to install the **lxml** library for this example (using pip or pip3 depending on your Python configuration):

+    pip install lxml

 The following listing of file **get_page_data.hy** uses the Beautiful Soup library to parse the string data for HTML text from a web site.
 The function **get-page-html-elements** returns names and associated data with each element in HTML represented as a string: